LAKERS TOGETHER: Find out how we're moving forward.

 First-Year Interdisciplinary Sequences

-These videos showcase just three of our many sequences.
-Watch them to learn more about what a sequence is like from the perspectives of both students and faculty!
-See course descriptions below videos for Fall 2020 and Winter 2021.
-To better understand the format listed for each class please watch this video.
+These videos showcase just three of our many year-long first-year sequences, which to some extent rotate in and out from year to year.
+Watch the videos to learn more about what a sequence is like from the perspectives of both students and faculty.
+Below the videos, see current course descriptions for the 12 sequences we're offering in the 2021-22 academic year.
+To better understand the format listed for each class, please watch this video.

 Design Thinking for Social Product Innovation

 Please read through the descriptions below and indicate on the preference form your top three choices and why.
 If it says *This sequence is closed* next to the title, please do not list this on your preference form as we have received enough requests to fill this course at this time.
 Thank you!

 Fall: HNR 151 01 MW 12:00-1:15pm and HNR 152 01 MW 1:30-2:45pm HON 219